 Single Structures¶

-The main data structure in BiobOx is the Structure
+The main data structure in BiobOx is the Structure class, which handles collections of 3D points.

 Points are stored in a MxNx3 coordinates array, where M is the number of alternative points arrangements, and N is the amount of points.